 Reconnect with yourself.
 Reclaim your identity.
 Get your confidence Back.

-Compassionate Counseling for Domestic Violence in CA and VA | know the signs, identify the cycle, heal
+Compassionate Counseling for Healing from Domestic Violence | know the signs, identify the cycle, get your confidence back

 Have you wondered if (or maybe you flat out know) your romantic relationship is not healthy for you?